 The early Cambrian seas (542-488 million years ago) had a plethora of strange and bizarre creatures almost unimaginable to even the best sci-fi dreamer.
-As possibly one of the precursors to the Arthropoda (also Onychophora and Tardigrada), the lobopodian lineages represent a strange group of “worms with legs” that once roamed the ancient . . . → Read More: A strange armored lobopodian from the Cambrian
+As possibly one of the precursors to the Arthropoda (also Onychophora and Tardigrada), the lobopodian lineages represent a strange group of “worms with legs” that once roamed the . . . → Read More: A strange armored lobopodian from the Cambrian

 Oops, looks like I missed my first ‘blogoversary’!
 Monday the 21st was the one year turning point for my blog; and I’m incredibly happy to have spent the last year sharing some of my ramblings with all of you.
-I’ve somewhat lost track of how many hits I’ve had since I . . . → Read More: A Year in Review
+I’ve somewhat lost track of how many hits I’ve had since I moved everything . . . → Read More: A Year in Review

 Shockingly, stunningly, amazingly; the monarchs are back (but not co-staring Julianne Moore).
 OK, it’s not that amazing; I pretty much predicted this would be the case last March when everyone was running around terrified because the butterflies hit an all time low (since counting started in 1993).
-Actually I believe I said “I will bet . . . → Read More: The Monarchs Are All Right
+Actually I believe I said “I will . . . → Read More: The Monarchs Are All Right

 A softball for this GOP challenge.
 This image comes care of the Victoria Advocate (TX paper) – with a poorly written article about butterflies.
 This image flop is pretty easy, but for extra points who can tell me what else is incorrect in the text?